 - List six African countries.
 (1 mark each; 6 total)

 Short Answer Questions are generally easy to develop.
-Like multiple choice tests, they are great for assessing students’ ability to remember foundational information, such as terminology.
+Like multiple-choice tests, they are great for assessing students’ ability to remember foundational information, such as terminology.
 Yet, they do not require you to come up with viable distractors.
 Well-written SAQs provide students with clear tasks and provide you and/or TAs with a clear marking guide.
-Rather than asking students to explain in detail the process of eukaryotic cell reproduction, for instance, I might ask them to:
+Rather than asking students to explain in detail the process of eukaryotic cell reproduction, for instance, you might ask them to: